leela-zero/leela-zero/README.md

 As said earlier, to use leela-zero, you have to run autogtp and/or leelaz.
 The easiest way is to download an official tested release (for windows only) [as explained here](https://github.com/gcp/leela-zero/releases) which avoids to manually compile your own build of leela-zero.

 Else, you need to compile leelaz and autogtp binaries from leela-zero sources.
-The steps to compile are explained below.
+The steps to compile leelaz and autogtp are explained [below](https://github.com/wonderingabout/leela-zero#compiling-autogtp-andor-leelaz).

 - To play, only leelaz is needed (and not AutoGTP).